1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 Flashlight in use

-I’m almost shaking to get this review up and out in the world.
-The Marauder Mini is a special kind of flashlight, with high-quality materials, awesome, awesome features, and ….
+I’m almost shaking to get this review up and published.
+The Marauder Mini is a special flashlight with high-quality materials, awesome features, and…

 sorry..
 Back to the review.

 Let’s start with how this little monster handles in person.
-Just like its bigger brother, you get a silicone coating that covers about 70% of the battery tube.
-This increases your grip immensely, and at the same time, won’t burn your fingers if it ever gets extremely hot!
+Like its bigger brother, you get a silicone coating covering about 70% of the battery tube.
+This increases your grip immensely, and, at the same time, it won’t burn your fingers if it ever gets extremely hot!
 And with hand gloves that have silicone parts on the hand palm side, you get maximum grip.

 The Mini has 2 switches and 1 lanyard attachment ring placed where the silicone doesn’t cover the flashlight body.

-You’d have to understand why Olight chooses the way you have to activate the light.
+You’d have to understand why Olight chooses how you activate the light.
 And that’s… safety.
-You have 1 dial knob (which you can also push) as well as a toggle switch, to switch between wide and throw (flood and spot).
-In order to turn your Marauder Mini on, you have to turn the knob 90 degrees and then push it.
+You have 1 dial knob (which you can also push) as well as a toggle switch to switch between wide and throw (flood and spot).
+To turn your Marauder Mini on, you have to turn the knob 90 degrees and then push it.

-The only complaint I have is that the symbols for throw and flood don’t make it too clear.
+My only complaint is that the symbols for throw and flood aren’t very clear.
 I’d have the symbol for Flood with the lines indicating the direction of the beam, longer and wider..
 And then the symbol for Throw with fewer lines, and farther out.
 (Just my opinion)

-Because of its versatility, I can see this light used for many kinds of activities, including camping, walking the dog, or just use around the house.
-It’s small enough to fit a large jacket pocket, and large enough to use as your main go-to flashlight, especially considering the large capacity battery of 6500mAh.
+Because of its versatility, I can see this light used for many kinds of activities, including camping, walking the dog, or using around the house.
+It’s small enough to fit a large jacket pocket and large enough to use as your main go-to flashlight, especially considering the large capacity battery of 6500mAh.

-If you like carrying flashlight with a lanyard, Olight included one for you.
+If you like carrying a flashlight with a lanyard, Olight includes one.
 And if you don’t like using lanyards, you can also use the included holster.
-And lastly, if you want to make it tail-stand (like a candle) you can do that as well, because the bottom is nice and flat.
+And lastly, if you want to make it a tail stand (like a candle), you can also do that because the bottom is nice and flat.

 Build Quality, and Warranty

-Olight wants to give you the best user experience, and also the best performance.
+Olight wants to give you the best user experience and performance.
 That means they use high-quality materials and glue things up, so you can’t accidentally get inside the flashlight and ruin something.

-The only thing you can unscrew is the tailcap, to give you access to the battery.
+The only thing you can unscrew is the tailcap which gives you access to the battery.
 Everything else is tight and secure.
-The tailcap is also protected with 2 silicone o-rings to keep the water out, and make it IPX8 waterproof.
+The tailcap is also protected with 2 silicone o-rings to keep the water out and make it IPX8 waterproof.

 Warranty: from their website: